silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 The Data Type does more than setup the correct database schema.
 They can also define methods and formatting helpers for output.
 You can manually create instances of a Data Type and pass it through to the template.

 If this case, we'll create a new method for our `Player` that returns the full name.
-By wrapping this in a [api:Varchar] object we can control the formatting and it allows us to call methods defined from `Varchar` as `LimitCharacters`.
+By wrapping this in a [DBVarchar](api:SilverStripe\ORM\FieldType\DBVarchar) object we can control the formatting and it allows us to call methods defined from `Varchar` as `LimitCharacters`.

 **mysite/code/Player.php**